Hernias and hernia repair

 For most, hernias do not present with any symptoms other than the lump itself.
 However, if you experience a number of symptoms including sudden, severe pain, vomiting, constipation or wind, a tenderness in the area of the hernia and being unable to push the hernia back in, this may mean that your hernia has become ‘strangulated’ and you should seek immediate medical treatment.

 If you suspect you have a hernia, your first port of call should be to your GP who can assess you.
-He or she may decide that you need treatment, in which case you will be referred for a surgical consultation.
+They may decide that you need treatment, in which case you will be referred for a surgical consultation.

 We specialise in keyhole (laparoscopic) and open surgery; keyhole surgery uses smaller incisions (cuts) but is more difficult, involving several smaller cuts which allow the surgeon to use various special instruments to repair the hernia.